Hwaanx/Tachyon-Optimizer/README.md

 # Tachyon-Optimizer
-Tachyon Optimizer is a program that aims to increase system performance.
+Tachyon Optimizer is a  batch file that aims to increase system performance.

+If you want to contact me Discord: Hwaan#2050